Teach2Breach/moonwalk/README.md

 # moonwalk: DLL Base Address Finder

-NOTE - This is the opsec branch which removes all print statements used in the PoC.
+This is the opsec branch which removes all API calls and print statements for better operational security.

-This Rust library and CLI tool demonstrates an alternative method to find the base address of loaded DLLs without using a Process Environment Block (PEB) walk.
-This technique is particularly useful in scenarios where PEB walking might be detected or blocked.
+This Rust library and CLI tool demonstrates an alternative method to find the base address of loaded DLLs without using a Process Environment Block (PEB) walk or any Windows API calls.
+This technique is particularly useful in scenarios where API calls might be detected or blocked.

 ## How It Works